Gregorsharpe/rootbear/README.md

 ## How can I run this bot?

 Rootbear is primarily written in Typescript, and packaged inside a Docker container.
-The exact process for spinning up a rootbear-docker container will be detailed here once the project has exited the alpha stages.
+To run the bot, first clone the repo and make a copy of config/bot-config.json.example.
+Name the copy config/bot-config.json, and insert your discord bot account's token where appropriate. "docker-compose up" will then build and spin up a container running the bot.

 ## What is left to do?